Ultimate California Road Trip from San Francisco to Fort Bragg

 Glass Beach

-Stop 2: Glass Beach to Noyo Harbor
+Stop 2: Noyo Harbor

 Head to Noyo Harbor, just a short drive from Glass Beach.
 This bustling fishing harbor offers a variety of activities, from whale watching tours to seafood dining.
 Consider a lunch stop at one of the waterfront restaurants for fresh seafood and scenic views.